us4544/segment.ai/README.md

 ## Mask RCNN
 Mask R-CNN extends Faster R-CNN by adding a branch for predicting an object mask in parallel with the existing branch for bounding box recognition.
 Mask R-CNN is simple to train and adds only a small overhead to Faster R-CNN, running at 5 fps.
 Mask R-CNN is easy to generalize to other tasks, e.g., allowing us to estimate human poses in the same framework.

+Semantic segmentation associates every pixel of an image with a class label such as a person, flower, car and so on.
+It treats multiple objects of the same class as a single entity. <br>
+In contrast, instance segmentation treats multiple objects of the same class as distinct individual instances. <br>
+For example, in the image shown below, Semantic Segmentation identifies all sheep as the same entity and gives them the same mask.
+However, Instance Segmentation treats each of the three sheep as different entities and gives them different colored masks.

 ### Network Architecture
 - A convolutional backbone architecture used for feature extraction over an entire image
 - A network head for bounding-box recognition (classification and regression) and mask prediction that is applied separately to each RoI.